abertelrud/swift-evolution/proposals/NNNN-swiftpm-extensible-build-tools.md

     )

     /// Registers a generated source file that will be passed to later stages
-    /// of the build, and be considered as either a source file or a resource
+    /// of the build.
+They will be treated as either source files or resource
-    /// based on the filename matching rules. func registerGeneratedOutputFile(path: Path)
+    /// files based on the filename matching rules, as if they had been in the
+    /// target source directory.
+This is different from the output dependen-
+    /// cies specified when adding a command, which are not automatically con-
+    /// sidered as source files subject to further processing. func addGeneratedOutputFile(path: Path)

+    /// Registers a directory into which a `prebuild` command will write output
+    /// files that should be considered as derived source files of the target.
+    /// They will be treated as either source files or resource files based on
+    /// the filename matching rules, as if they had been in the target source
+    /// directory.
+    ///
+    /// It is an error to call this function from another kind of extension than
+    /// a `prebuild` extension.
+    func addPrebuildOutputDirectory(path: Path)
 }

 /// Emits errors, warnings, and remarks to be shown as a result of running the